Victor-kay/AirBnB_clone_v2/web_static/README.md

-This directory implements webpage design.
+This directory contains the website design script files